July 6th, 2010 by Eric Swanson

 May 8th, 2010 by Eric Swanson

 When Alejandro’s new record Street Songs of Love drops in late June, expect lots of “each album keeps getting better than the last” reviews.
 Al and his band previewed a batch of the new material during his Austin City Limits taping last night.
-Opening up with Real Animal‘s “Always A Friend”, the set was flat out rocking with a few lush ballads thrown in.
-Like performers of all ACL tapings, Escovedo’s sound benefited from the studio’s superb acoustics.
+Opening up with Real Animal‘s “Always A Friend”, the set was flat out rocking with a few lush ballads thrown in, and Escovedo’s sound benefited from the studio’s superb acoustics.
 The ACL studio sound is Read the rest of this entry »

 October 7th, 2009 by Russ